renehorstmann/Pixelc/README.md

 - palette dialog
   - name of current palette
+     - palette name_ref error
+        - should be copied not referenced
   - delete this palette?
     - opens a delete dialog
   - upload new palette